will-moss/isaiah/README.md

 - Wrap every command in a "block" (begin - command - end) to easily distinguish user-sent commands from output
 - Sending to the real terminal the key presses captured from the web (a.k.a sending key presses to a running process)

-Ultimately, please also note that in a multi-node setup, the extra network latency and unexpected buffering from remote terminals may cause additional display artifacts.
+Ultimately, please also note that in a multi-node / multi-host setup, the extra network latency and unexpected buffering from remote terminals may cause additional display artifacts.

 #### An error happens when spawning a new shell on the server / inside a Docker container